Thali Method

 Instructions

-• In a medium mixing bowl, add 2 tablespoon peanut butter, 2 teaspoon red pepper flakes, 1 tablespoon soy sauce, 1 small piece fresh ginger, 1 clove garlic, 1 tablespoon fresh lime juice, and 1 tablespoon rice vinegar.
+• In a medium mixing bowl, add 2 tablespoon peanut butter, 2 teaspoon red pepper flakes, t teaspoon sriracha, 1 clove garlic, 1 small piece Ginger, 1 tablespoon soy sauce, 1 tablespoon rice vinegar, and 1 tablespoon lime juice.
 Whisk together until smooth and well combined.

 Close-up view of smooth, glossy peanut dressing showing creamy texture with scattered red pepper flakes in glass bowl